cdrcqnts/barefeed-rest/README.md

 go run main.go
 ```

+### TODO
+- Endpoint POST `/feeds` to insert multiple feeds (restore feeds from file)
+- Generate thumbnail images for feeds and podcasts

 #### License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/cdrcqnts/barefeed/blob/master/LICENSE) file for details.